bashtools/mokctl/docs/package.md

 ### All done!

 Buried in about a thousand lines of code are the functions that actually do the work.
+The functions below are all indirectly called by `do_create`, `do_delete` and `do_build`, which are not shown here.
 Let's see what they look like:

 ```bash
 # ---------------------------------------------------------------------------